mlpack/mlpack/doc/user/data/load_save_images.md

 # Image data loading

-If the STB image library is available on the system (`stb_image.h` and `stb_image_write.h` must be available on the compiler's include search path), then mlpack will define the `MLPACK_HAS_STB` macro, and support for loading individual images or sets of images will be available.
+mlpack load, save and resize images using the STB image library.
+STB is a header only library that is bundled and shipped with mlpack.

 Supported formats for loading are `jpg`, `png`, `tga`, `bmp`, `psd`, `gif`, `pic`, and `pnm`.